NMAK11022U Regression (Reg)

 4 hours of exercises for 7 weeks, of which 2 hours are for practical work.

-The mandatory group project will have mandatory feedback by other students in the course, then a corrected version will be given oral feedback by teachers.
-Quizz'es will be conducted and discussed at lectures, for the students to understand what they have to work with, evaluate their knowledge and test if they have understood the concepts correctly, as well as to help the teacher with the further organization of the course.
+The mandatory group project will have mandatory feedback by other students in the course.
+Practice quizzes will be conducted and discussed at lectures, for the students to understand what they have to work with, evaluate their knowledge and test if they have understood the concepts correctly, as well as to help the teacher with the further organization of the course.

 - 7,5 ECTS